Data Annotation: Types and Use Cases for Machine Learning

 What is Data Annotation?

-Though the process is repetitive at the beginning, if enough annotated data is fed to the model, it will be able to process new information without needing new annotated data.
+Though the process is repetitive at the beginning, if enough annotated data is fed to the model, it will be able to learn how to identify or classify items in new data automatically without the need of labels.
 For the process to be successful, high quality annotated data is required.
 This is why most developers choose to use human resources for the annotation process.
-The process might still be successful if computers are used but when the data is nuanced or sensitive, a human eye is preferred.
+The process might be automatized by using a machine to prepopulate the data, but a human touch and a human eye is preferred for review when the data is nuanced or sensitive.
 The higher the quality of annotated data fed to the training model, the higher the quality of the output.
 It is also important to note that most AI algorithms require regular updates to keep up with changes.
-Some may be updated as often every day.
+Some may be updated as often as every day.

 Types of Annotation in Machine Learning